COVID-19 Response Efforts

 - Educational materials have been continuously produced based on new guidance and direction from public health and health care experts through the inmate advisory councils, public announcement systems, via posters and flyers placed throughout the prisons, verbal directives from custody staff, and video programming broadcast to TVs throughout the prisons

-- Limiting the number of inmates in the dayrooms to ensure there is sufficient space for physical distancing.
+- Limiting the number of people in the dayrooms to ensure there is sufficient space for physical distancing.

-- Dining-hall schedules have been modified to limit the number of inmates in the dining hall to allow for better physical distancing
+- Dining-hall schedules have been modified to limit the number of people in the dining hall to allow for better physical distancing

-- Throughout the day, announcements are made over public-announcement systems in some dorm locations reminding inmates to take precautions to prevent the spread of COVID-19.
+- Throughout the day, announcements are made over public-announcement systems in some dorm locations reminding people to take precautions to prevent the spread of COVID-19.

 Rehabilitative Programs, Religious Services & Education

 No rehabilitative programs, group events, or in-person educational classes will take place until further notice.
 At this time, all tours and events have been postponed, and no new tours are being scheduled.

 The Office of Correctional Education (OCE) is working with institution principals, library staff, and teachers to provide in-cell assignments where possible in order for students to continue their studies, legal library access and educational credit-earning opportunities.

 Under the direction of the Warden, school administrators and teachers coordinate with institutional warehouses to provide educational equipment, supplies and materials to students.
 While hardcover books are normally only permitted in classrooms, a temporary exception has been made for students to access educational materials for college, Career Technical Education, Adult Basic Education, and English Language Development courses in their housing units.
 This exception is at the discretion of the Warden, and may vary based on security concerns.